dongsnaq/qsp_analog_pulse_characterization/README.md

 # In Situ Quantum Analog Pulse Characterization via Structured Signal Processing

 This is the support code for the Paper: In Situ Quantum Analog Pulse Characterization via Structured Signal Processing.
-By combining QSP with a logical-level analog–digital mapping paradigm, our method reconstructs a smooth pulse directly from queries of the time-ordered propagator, without requiring mid-circuit measurements or additional evolution.
+By combining Quantum Signal Processing (QSP) with a logical-level analog–digital mapping paradigm, our method reconstructs a smooth pulse directly from queries of the time- ordered propagator, without requiring mid-circuit measurements or additional evolution.
 The code is organized under the `src/` directory and includes an example script `example_run.py` that demonstrates a full workflow.

-1. Installation
+## Installation

 This repository is structured as a standard Python project.